pjmlp/ppm2png/cpp/Readme.md

 # Building

-It was developed with Visual Studio 2022 and makes use of C++ 20 modules, this setup works perfectly alright with MSBuild.
+It was developed with Visual Studio 2022 and makes use of C++ 20 modules, and C++23 standard library as module, this setup works perfectly alright with MSBuild.

 Maybe when CMake starts supporting modules I can eventually add a build configuration for it.